 More than 80% of Sodus graduates go on to study at two and four year colleges.
 High school language courses play an important role in the preparation of students for success at the collegiate level.
-We strongly recommend that Sodus students complete a minimum sequence of three high school credits in Languages other than English (Spanish) the includes: Spanish I, Spanish II and Spanish III.
-Students and parents should carefully review college handbooks to determine what how much language is required for specific programs of study.
-Many colleges require students to earn 6 college credits in a foreign language.
-Taking Spanish 103 and 104 in high school would fulfill that requirement.
-Knowing another language is advantageous for almost all area of employment.
+We strongly recommend that Sodus students complete a minimum sequence of three high school credits in Languages other than English (Spanish) that includes: Spanish I, Spanish II and Spanish III.
+Students and parents should carefully review college handbooks to determine how much language is required for specific programs of study.
+Most college degree programs require college level foreign language course work.
+Many programs require a minimum of two college classes in this area.
+Taking Spanish 103 and 104 in high school may fulfill that requirement.
+Knowing another language is advantageous for almost all areas of employment.

-Spanish 1 Credit: 1 Prerequisite: None
+Spanish 1 Credit: 1

-Students who successfully complete this course satisfy the minimum graduation requirements for Languages other than English.
+Students who successfully complete this course satisfy the minimum graduation requirement for Languages other than English.
 Students MUST take this course if they have not already earned one high school credit in language.
 Students may also take this course if they would like to begin the study of a second Language other than English.
 Upon successful completion of this course, students may choose to continue on to complete the Regents sequence and/or to earn a major in the language.
 They may also opt to discontinue their study of the language.

-Spanish 2 Credit: 1 Prerequisite: Successful completion of Spanish 1
+Spanish 2 Credit: 1

+Prerequisite: Successful completion of Spanish 1